 Typically, the majority of these responses are minor in nature and therefore no further action is needed.
 However, if B Lab identifies one or more items in the Disclosure Questionnaire or in a background check of a company and its senior management to be material, it may merit further transparency, and the company will be notified to provide incremental disclosure of relevant information.
 In certain cases, the company will be required to implement specific remedies to obtain or maintain their B Corp Certification.
 In rare cases the company’s Certification will be denied or revoked.
 You can read more on the controversial issues page.

-Prior to the fee increase in 2021, B Corp Certification pricing has not been updated since 2016.
+Prior to the fee increase, B Corp Certification pricing has not been updated since 2016.
 Since that time the value for the Certification has increased via greater brand awareness, improving tools, and a growing community.
 Demand for verification continues to outweigh supply which challenges our ability to meet new business revenue targets.
 We need to ensure the financial sustainability of certification in our market.
 As a nonprofit organization we are 40% funded via philanthropy.

 B Lab recognizes that measuring environmental impact will look different in different companies.
 The majority of the topics assessed in the Environment section (such as energy usage or travel) still apply for virtual businesses.
 It might be difficult to collate this information if your employees work from home, or in a shared office space.
 However, the intent is to meaningfully measure and assess the impact of the space your employees use regardless of whether they are company sanctioned or not.